mmotti/pihole-filter-lists/README.md

-# Add AdGuard, Easylist, EasyPrivacy and NoCoin wildcard support to Pi-Hole
+# AdGuard, Easylist, EasyPrivacy and NoCoin wildcard support for Pi-Hole

-Filter lists are not supported by Pi-hole as they use a more advanced format than DNS entries.
-It is, however, possible and beneficial to make use of the extracted domains from these filter lists for wildcard blocking with DNSMASQ / FTL.
+Filter lists are not supported by Pi-hole as they require a more advanced format than standard DNS entries.
+It is, however, possible (and beneficial) to make use of the extracted wildcard domains from these filter lists.

 Extraction source: https://github.com/justdomains/blocklists